o1-labs/o1js-bindings/README.md

+# ⚠️ This repository has been archived.

+The contents have been moved to the main o1js repository, under the original subfolder: src/bindings.

+Going forward, any pull requests should be made directly to the o1js repository.
+This repository remains available solely for historical reference.

 # o1js bindings

 This repository collects code required by [o1js](https://github.com/o1-labs/o1js) to bind to lower layers of the proof system and the Mina transaction logic, which are written in Rust and OCaml.